joelhawksley/identity/talks/2021/slides.md

 ^ And here's what it looks like rewritten as a ViewComponent

-^ Explain code - base class has changed, ignoring the template for this example
+^ Explain code - base class has changed

 ^ S for the test, not much changes either